hauleth/blog/content/post/who-watches-watchmen-i.md

 ```

 With that we achieved quite similar level of isolation to what Docker (or other
 container runtime) is providing, but using your OS file system.
-That mean, that
+Meaning, that
 updates done by your system package manager will be applied to all running
 services.
-That mean that you do not need to rebuild all your containers when
+With that you do not need to rebuild all your containers when there is
-there is security patch issued for one of your dependencies.
+security patch issued for one of your dependencies.

 ## Summary